 Principal Ambassador Fellowship Program

 “The best ideas in education will never come from me or anyone else in Washington, D.C.
-They’re always going to come from a local level…Principal leadership is so critically important, and we want to support principals as they grow and develop.
-We want to do everything we can to help those great leaders at the local level to make a difference in their communities.” – Secretary Arne Duncan
+They’re always going to come from a local level…Principal leadership is critically important, and we want to support principals as they grow and develop.
+We must do everything we can to help those great leaders at the local level to make a difference in their communities.” – Secretary Arne Duncan

 Secretary Arne Duncan publicly unveiled the PAF program at a National Association of Secondary School Principals conference on February 28, 2013.
 He noted that after Department staff spent a day shadowing principals across the DC area, one of the participants mentioned how beneficial the Department’s Teaching Ambassador Fellowship Program appeared and asked if there could be a similar program for principals to highlight their critical voices in dialogues surrounding education policy.
 The PAF program is meant to recognize the important impact that a principal has on instructional leadership, the school environment, and talent management and to better connect this expertise and knowledge with education policy makers.

-In the Campus Fellowship, selected principals serve as paid, part-time federal employees, in addition to their chief work leading a school, primarily by sharing public information with other principals and facilitating conversation amongst educators at the district, state and regional level.
-They contribute their insights and knowledge about schools and instruction to the Department, collaborate with other Fellows and Department staff to provide specific outreach to principals, and increase their knowledge and understanding of federal education policies and programs and their critical interplay with state and local policies.
-Over the year, Campus Fellows gain knowledge of key Department initiatives and understand how these intersect with state and local efforts; work with Department staff to gather and share information with constituencies in the region; and are asked periodically to share relevant school and classroom experiences with internal and external audiences.
+In the Campus Fellowship, selected principals serve as paid, part-time Federal employees, in addition to their chief work leading a school.
+Fellows share public information with and facilitate conversations amongst educators at the district, state and regional level.
+They contribute their insights and knowledge about schools and learning to the Department, increase their knowledge and understanding of Federal education policies and programs and their critical interplay with state and local policies, and collaborate with other Fellows and Department staff to provide specific outreach to principals.

 Intergovernmental Personnel Act Agreements

 Principal Ambassador Fellows are hired for the year under the Intergovernmental Personnel Act mobility program.
-The IPAmobility program provides for the temporary assignment of skilled personnel to or from state and local governments and certain other organizations to facilitate cooperation between the Federal government and the non-Federal entity and provide mutual benefits, for limited periods without loss of employee rights and benefits.
+The IPAmobility program provides for the temporary assignment of skilled personnel to or from state and local governments and certain other organizations to facilitate cooperation between the Federal government and the non-Federal entity, and provide mutual benefits, for limited periods without loss of employee rights and benefits.

-Classroom Teaching Ambassador Fellows gain approval from their employers to work for ED on a part-time basis, paid on an hourly basis for approximately 20-40 hours a month, in addition to their primary work as teachers around the country.
-While much of the work may occur in after school hours and on weekends, some travel for outreach and team planning does require flexibility of scheduling.
-All travel or Fellowship activities taking place during regular school hours are subject to the availability of the Fellow given their primary school duties and responsibilities.
+Campus Teaching Ambassador Fellows gain approval from their employers to work part-time for ED, in addition to their primary work as principals around the country.
+Fellowship work is paid to the Fellow on an hourly basis for approximately 10-20 hours a month.
+While much of the work may occur in after school hours and on weekends, some outreach and team planning requires flexibility of scheduling.
+All travel or Fellowship activities taking place during regular school hours are subject to the availability of the Fellow and the permission of the employer given their primary school duties and responsibilities.